 Learn Lucrative Skills Through Home Courses

-For the registered massage therapist, an interest in Myoskeletal Alignment Techniques (MAT) — the pain-management modality developed and practiced by Dalton for more than three decades — is usually based on a strong desire to be able to help clients in pain in a natural, non-invasive manner.
+For the licensed massage therapist, an interest in Myoskeletal Alignment Techniques (MAT) — the pain-management modality developed and practiced by Dalton for more than three decades — is usually based on a strong desire to be able to help clients in pain in a natural, non-invasive manner.
 Often, this desire is born out of frustration from not being able to give one’s clients the pain relief they so desperately seek.
 The motivation to learn MAT also tends to stem from a deep curiosity about how to do things better, how to get to the actual root of a client’s pain problems, how to develop a greater understanding of the way the body works, and how to help clients find the beauty and ease of optimal function.
 This kind of passion for helping clients find lasting pain relief is the perfect motivation for enrolling in MAT classes.

 As an added bonus, those manual therapists who do choose to take home courses or live workshops with Erik Dalton will be learning a skill that is not only effective, but also quite lucrative.
 In fact, these two aspects of MAT — effective and lucrative — are linked together in an obvious chain of cause and effect.
 In other words, it is because MAT is so effective when it comes to helping clients manage and eliminate pain that practitioners of this skill set, who are known as Certified Myoskeletal Therapists and Master Myoskeletal Therapists, are able to set their fees much higher than the average massage therapist.